About Alternative Process Photographic Prints

 The final print is dried and evaluated.

-I usually overpaint the print with delicate strokes of watercolor
+I sometimes overpaint the print with delicate strokes of watercolor

 Some prints get a collage treatment with archival papers.